What is the process?

 - Death of a family member (death certificate or Obituary notice documentation required)

-- Interpersonal problems with family or friends, difficulty balancing responsibilities (documentation required – Two letters, one personal and one professional)
+- Interpersonal problems with family or friends and/or difficulty balancing responsibilities (documentation required – two reference letters, one personal and one professional)

 - Financial difficulties (documentation required – Bills, statements, collection notices, or eviction notices)

-- Maximum Time Frame Students (Current degree audit which shows the students current program, number of classes needed to complete program and current registration status).
+- Maximum Time Frame - (Current degree audit which shows the student's current program, the number of classes needed to complete their program and current registration status).

 - Why the student believes he or she failed to make SAP